JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

    * - ``DescribeStoredQueries``
      - *(Version 2.0.0 only)*—Returns a metadata document describing the stored queries on a WFS server

-.. note:: In the some of the examples that follow, the fictional URL http://www.example.com/wfs? is used for illustration.
-Substitute the address of a valid WFS server as required.
+.. note:: In some of the examples that follow, the fictional URL http://www.example.com/wfs? is used for illustration.
+To test the examples, substitute the address of a valid WFS as required.

 .. _wfs_getcap: